camunda/blog.camunda.org/README.md

 ## Working on the theme

-If you need to make changes on the theme (templates, styles or scripts), you should first start the grunt task reponsible for the automatic compilation of the sources.
+If you need to make changes on the theme (templates, styles or scripts), you should first start the grunt task responsible for the automatic compilation of the sources.

 ```
 grunt